 As CARD9 deficiency presents with invasive fungal disease, the treatment is directed toward the fungus causing the infection, with anti-fungal drugs.
 There are many different types of antifungal drugs, some exist for oral consumption and some require intravenous administration.
 The optimal duration of antifungal treatment has not been established.
 In some instances, prompt antifungal therapy is required until there has been a good clinical response, followed by maintenance (prophylactic) dosing (using lower doses) for a certain period of time.

 In some people, despite seemingly-appropriate antifungal therapy, the fungus recurs to cause disease.
 In those situations, an alternative antifungal drug (or combination of antifungal drugs) may be necessary.
+In some recurrences, surgical removal of the main fungal focus of infection may be necessary.

 Other treatment is symptomatic and supportive.